Spec language reference

 loggedIn.previous // T | undefined - value from the previous step, undefined on first step

 Extractors are evaluated before properties and action generators.
 Use .previous to detect transitions between steps.
+Named extractors appear by name in the replay UI and trace.

 LTL operators